crdschurch/crds-service-finance/README.md

 # crds-service-template

-Template for Micro-Services in dotnet core
+Finance for Micro-Services in dotnet core

 ### Install dependencies